ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/MERMAID_GUIDE_EVOLUTION.md

 ### What We Needed to Accomplish
 - Transform it into a comprehensive, project-specific guide
-- Add sdAIgen-relevant examples and use cases
+- Add ScarySingleDocs-relevant examples and use cases
 - Expand coverage of diagram types
 - Improve structure and readability
 - Add practical implementation guidance